Here is everything you need to know to be well-prepared for the Valbona Theth hike in Albanian Alps.

-The ferry ticket price with Berisha is 7 EUR (800 LEK) which will be discounted at 20% when booked online and paid by Paypal.
+The ferry ticket price with Berisha is 7 EUR (800 LEK) which will be discounted by 20% when booked online and paid by Paypal.
 Ferry also has limited space for cars for 7EUR per square meter (you have to measure the surface of your car to get the price-strangest thing I’ve ever seen).

 How to book a pick-up service for the whole Shkoder-Koman-Fierze-Valbona route with Berisha?

-We have reserved our journey to Valbona in advance using Berisha website.
+We have reserved our journey to Valbona in advance using the Berisha website.
 The total cost of the journey was 18 EUR (2500 LEK) per person with door-to-door pickup and drop-off.
 Berisha also offers transfer services from Tirana (from the bus station).

-In order to book the whole trip, you will have to fill in the form on Berisha website here, indicating the date of travel and the name of your accommodation in Shkoder if you are going from there.
+In order to book the whole trip, you will have to fill in the form on the Berisha website here, indicating the date of travel and the name of your accommodation in Shkoder if you are going from there.
 The instructions and costs of all the services are provided here.
 You can only pay online for the ferry, while the remaining 12 EUR for the minivan you will have to pay in cash to the driver (both EUR and LEK are accepted).

 USEFUL TIP: Berisha ferry is very popular during peak season in July and August.
 Therefore, it is mandatory to book tickets in advance to ensure your seat.
 We booked everything a couple of weeks before our trip.